England: Salisbury short break

 Day 1 - Arrive in Salisbury

 Arrive in Salisbury, check in to your accommodation and then get your bearings around the city.
-Why not stretch your legs with our short circuit of the city and water meadows before dinner?
+Why not stretch your legs with our short circuit of the city and Harnham before dinner?
+As you return across the water meadows, you'll find Constable's famous view of the cathedral, with swans swimming on the river in the foreground.

 Listed below is a menu of walks available and we hope to add to these as time goes by.
 The walks can, of course, be done in any order.
 Some start and end in Salisbury, others will require you to take a local bus (or your car) to the start/end points and details are included on each walk.